essif-lab/framework/docs/terms/pattern-decentralized-risk-management.md

 ## Networked Risk Management

 %%Networked risk management|risk-management%% is a way for managing the %%risks|risk%% of a single %%party|party%%, taking into account that our definitions of %%risk|risk%%, %%risk owner|risk-owner%% and other risk-related terms are aligned with those of ISO, but (contrary to those of) but there are some subtle differences. much more explicit
-In ISO standards, the person or entity (say: the %%party|party%%) with the accountability and authority to manage a risk is called the 'risk owner'.
+In ISO standards, the person or entity (say: the %%party|party%%) with the accountability and authority to manage a risk is called the '%%risk owner|risk-owner%%'.

 %%Networked Risk Management|risk-management%% is a management process that is run by (or on behalf of) a %%party|party%% for the purpose of managing the %%risks|risk%% that this party %%owns|owner%%.